Claire Danes & Hugh Dancy Welcome Baby No. 2

 The couple’s publicist told the Associated Press that the tiny tot was born in New York.
 His name has yet to be revealed.

-Danes and Dancy first met in 2006 when they were both cast in the film Evening.
+Danes and Dancy first met in 2006 when they were both cast in the film, Evening.
 They soon started dating, and got married in September of 2009.
-Their first child, Cyrus, was born on December 17, 2012, and is now 5 years old.
+Their first child, Cyrus, was born on December 17, 2012, and is now 5-years-old.

-The mother-of-two first announced her second pregnancy back on April 18 during an interview with Howard Stern.
+The mother-of-two first announced her second pregnancy on April 18 during an interview with Howard Stern.
 As previously reported by the Inquisitr, the shock jock was asking the 39-year-old about a nude scene she had shot for her Showtime series, and that’s when she blurted out that she was pregnant while filming it.
 Stern tried to get her to reveal the sex of the baby, but Danes chose to keep that detail private at the time.

 In early June, she told People that she was looking forward to having some downtime before the new baby’s arrival.